developer-ta/G-Genome-AI-Framework/docs/05_RESEARCH_CENTER/MEDIUM_ARTICLE_DRAFT.md

 ---

-*NT PARI is a software engineer with a medical background, specializing in bio-inspired AI systems.
-G-Genome v1.2.2 is his first major framework, combining principles from genetics, epigenetics, and immunology with industrial-grade software engineering.*
+*NT PARI is a software engineer with a unique interdisciplinary background.
+He holds a **Medical Degree (Stomatology, 2007)** and conducted **advanced research in Biomechanics & 3D Modeling at ParisTech Arts et Métiers (2013)**.
+He combines this scientific rigor with modern software engineering to build bio-inspired AI systems.*

 ---